rfrht/RFH-2/README.md

 Of course you can also download [Eagle 9](https://www.autodesk.com/products/eagle/free-download) and play with the schematics and PCB layout in [Design](/Design) folder.

 ## Thanks for saving me SERIOUS buck!
 How do I give back?
 If this project helped you, you can pay me a cup of coffee :) I promise eternal gratitude!
+Or else, just star it and I'll be also over the moon! o/

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PWSKBXK4DLNL2)